Malemute/windy_malemute/README.md

 # Tide Prophet
-Theese scripts give measurements and predictions of tide water level from the web service by NOAA.
+These scripts give measurements and predictions of tide water level from the web service by NOAA.

 # Quickstart